LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 3. Finish configuring the interaction as desired, and click **Save**.

+#### Order of invocation

+When an integration interaction is processed, the order of invocation is as follows:

+1. Pre-process code
+2. Integration call, e.g., API call
+3. Post-process code
+4. Next step

 #### Defining rules based on the result of the API integration

 {: .important}